MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 - A Rule Machine rule [HFD base rulez9(https://github.com/MAFFPT/Hubitat/tree/master/Hubitat%20File%20Driver%20(HFD)/rule)

-## Working process
+## Installation

-- The custom driver above must used to create a Virtual Device (VD), specific to access a particular file.
+- The custom driver above must be used to create a Virtual Device (VD), specific to access a particular file.

   ### What?
 A Virtual Device for EACH file that I want to access?